iotexproject/ecosystem/README.md

 !Important!: Should your Project already exist within this repo, refrain from creating a new Markdown file in the projects directory!
 Rather adapt your old one in a new PR.
 Same goes for changed images or Logos for your Project.

+Please note that before submitting your project as a pull request, make sure you have communicated with IoTeX's BD Team and they are aware of your request.

+Contact: bd@iotex.io

 # Example File
 `The file structure is as follows:`
 ```